June Updates on San Diego during Coronavirus

-When flying, every airline is different, so it is best to see the airlines current policies.
+When flying, every airline is different, so it is best to see its current policies.

 I do have some tips for flying during COVID.
 Airlines require a mask during the entire ride, so it is best to use your most comfortable mask.
 Bring hand sanitizer to ensure your seating areas are clean.
 Planes are serving only snacks in a pre-bagged format, which you get handing while boarding the flight.
 Plan and bring your food and drinks with you before you get on the plane.

 Taking a Covid roadtrip

 The Coronavirus has significantly decreased air travel but created a boom for travelers taking drive-to destinations vacations.
 Travelers driving cross country during COVID has been on the rise because most people are trying not to fly.

 Traffic generally is down in most cities with most people working from home, so you should have open roads!

 One thing to remember when taking a road trip during Coronavirus is that some businesses will be closed, so you may not see the hot spots you were planning on visiting.
-Always call ahead and see what kind of experiences local destinations are offering, so you know what to expect.
+Always call ahead and see what kind of experiences local destinations offer, so you know what to expect.
 Some businesses may even have a particular new area setup, which can be extra unique to the overall experience!

 Things to do during COVID Pandemic in San Diego

-I feel one of the hardest things from the pandemic is not being able to watch any live music.
+One of the hardest things about the pandemic is not being able to watch any live music.

 As the year has progressed, you are starting to see more outdoor entertainment get created.
-One place you can find some live music and entertainment is at the Ocean Beach Farmers Market and Drum Circles, which happens on Wednesday nights.
+You can find some live music and entertainment at the Ocean Beach Farmers Market and Drum Circles, which happens on Wednesday nights.